Merchant Navy (United Kingdom)

-The British Merchant Navy is the collective name given to British civilian ships and the Officers and Ratings that man them.
-In the UK, it is simply referred to as the Merchant Navy or MN.
+The Merchant Navy (MN) is the collective name given to British civilian ships and the officers and ratings that man them.
 Merchant Navy vessels mostly fly the Red Ensign and the ships and ship's companies' are regulated by the Maritime and Coastguard Agency (MCA), a specialist agency of the UK Department of Transport.
 British merchant ships are registered under the UK or Red Ensign group ship registries.
 British Merchant Navy deck officers and ratings are certificated and trained according to STCW Convention and the syllabus of the Merchant Navy Training Board in maritime colleges and other training institutes around the UK.

 King George V bestowed the title of "Merchant Navy" on the British merchant shipping fleets following their service in the First World War; a number of other nations have since adopted the title.
 Previously it had been known as the Mercantile Marine or Merchant Service, although the term "Merchant Navy" was already informally used from the 19th century.

 The British Merchant Navy was historically one of the largest ship registries and source of crew in the world, with 33% of global tonnage registered in 1939.
-However, since the mid 20th century, the number of shipowners, ships, officers and crew have declined dramatically as a result of globalisation and the rise of flags of convenience.
+However, since the mid-20th century, the number of shipowners, ships, officers and crew have declined dramatically, as a result of globalisation and the rise of flags of convenience.
 As of 2023, the British Merchant Navy numbered 1,054 ships.